 What does winter 2019 have in store?
 Style Altitude looks at snow predictions, snow stats and snow farming.
 Plus 6 tips for snow sure Alpine ski holidays 2019

-If the ant hills are high in the Alps, this July, and the first week in August is unusually warm, then you can start waxing your powder skis because we're in for another snowy winter...
+If the ant hills were high in the Alps, in July, and the first week in August was unusually warm, then you can start waxing your powder skis because we're in for another snowy winter...

 A mountain guide we know is biblical in his prophesy for seven 'lean' winters to follow an epic one.
 If you need a snow-blower to clear your chalet drive in the Alps, he advises, then wait another year or two because, following last winter's road-blocking snowfalls, there will be a few snow-challenged seasons meaning you'll pick one up for next to nothing because they'll have become redundant.

-Next winter, though, some resorts in the Alps already have snow in store for us.
+This winter, though, some resorts in the Alps have plenty of snow in store for us.
 Literally.
 Courchevel is one of several resorts that has started snow farming, stockpiling last season's snow under tauplin and insulation panels and keeping it 'on ice' for next winter.
 In this way, they're already ahead for the new season with 15,000 cubic metres of last winter's snow ready to create a base.

 The idea of snow farming started in Davos 10 years ago where it is used to create the 4 km long cross-country trail in the lower Flüela Valley.
 You can view the stored snow on a live webcam although paint drying / snow melting, hard to know which is the more exciting.